Associate Professor of Department of Health Policy and Management

 Associate Professor of Psychology, Harvard Medical School, McLean Hospital

 Kimberlyn Leary is an associate professor of psychology at the Harvard Medical School and an associate professor in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health, where she directs the Enabling Change program.
 In her role with the DrPH program, she teaches leadership skills to prepare public health professionals for synergistic engagements with complex problems.
 Increasingly, this work requires the ability to innovate and problem-solve with diverse stakeholders, from diverse backgrounds, towards the goal of making communities healthier.
 The Enabling Change program is designed to develop leaders with the skills that enable them to sustain collaboration among local and national partners, design interventions that span multiple sectors, and lead change that results in affirmative impact.
+She also teaches courses in management, leadership, and decision sciences at the Harvard Kennedy School.

 For almost 12 years, she served as chief psychologist at the Cambridge Health Alliance/Harvard Medical School, directing the division of psychology and its training programs to deliver culturally sensitive care supporting the hospital’s primary care centers, specialty mental health, and acute emergency services.
 She has a Ph.D. in clinical psychology from the University of Michigan, an MPA from the Harvard Kennedy School, and an AB from Amherst College, where she is also on the Board of Trustees.
+She is also on the Board of Trustees at the Austen Riggs Center and the Boston Psychoanalytic Institute.

 Additional Harvard Affiliations